 - Mildred now runs in the morning.

-- Jack and James will soon be travelling to Kansas.
+- Jack and James will soon be traveling to Kansas.

 - I recently bought a few notebooks for my classes.